About Central Elementary

 High expectation increases optimal learning.

-As a Panther Cub, I will climb high by:
+As a Panther Cub, I will

 We have an active PTA at Central Elementary, a group of dedicated volunteers who support our school by providing activities and raising funds that help all CES students.

 Have questions, comments, or concerns?
 Please feel free to contact us: firstname.lastname@example.org

 The role of the Parent Teacher Association at Central Elementary is to:

 Establish and maintain a working relationship among parents, school, and community.

 Support school improvement teams

 Promote the finest education possible for the students.